On this page:

 - Integer numbers can have up to 18 digits, floating point results are shown with up to 15 significant digits.

-- It can read data from files and write multiple results to files.
+- It can read data from files and write calculation results to files.

-- It lets you define your own functions and routines.
+- It lets you define your own constants, functions and routines.

 - Your own functions and scripts use exactly the same syntax as your calculations and seamlessly integrate with them.